-- (5) Requires the development of a reforestation plan (per existing law) - Sec.
-104- Categorical Exclusion to Meet Forest Plan Goals for Early Successional Forests - (a) Authorizes a categorical exclusion to improve, enhance, or create early successional forests for wildlife habitat improvement. - (b) Directs the Secretary to maximize production and regeneration of priority species in the development of a forest management conducted under this section. - (c) Limits acreage of the CE to 10,000 acres - Sec.
-105- Categorical Exclusion to Improve, Restore, and Reduce the Risk of Wildfire - (a) Authorizes a categorical exclusion for certain activities when the purpose of those activities is to improve, restore, or reduce the risk of wildfire on Forest System or public lands. - (b) Limits acreage of the CE to 10,000 acres - (c) Enumerates the activities for which a categorical exclusion is authorized. - (d) Definitions - Sec.
-106- Compliance with Forest Plan - (a) Forest management activities covered by a categorical exclusion must be consistent with guidance in the Forest Plan. - Sec.
-107- Consultation under the National Historic Preservation Act - (a) Authorizes the Secretary of Agriculture, when considering the impacts of a project implemented under a categorical exclusion provided in the bill to conduct a phased evaluation of the project and its impacts on historic property without consultation with outside state or federal agencies. - (b) In cases when consultation with an outside agency under Section 106 of the National Historic Preservation Act is required, the consultation is considered completed and the project may proceed after 30 days.

 Sec.
+113- Categorical Exclusion to Meet Forest Plan Goals for Early Successional Forests

+- Authorizes a categorical exclusion to improve, enhance, or create early successional forests for wildlife habitat improvement. - Directs the Secretary to maximize production and regeneration of priority species in the development of a forest management activity conducted under this section. - Limits acreage of the CE to 10,000 acres

+Sec.
+114- Categorical Exclusion for Road Side Projects

+- Authorizes a CE to remove hazard trees and salvage timber to protect public safety, water supply or public infrastructure. - Clarifies: - o The provision does not apply: - On lands that are part of the National Wilderness Preservation System, - Federal lands where vegetation removal has been prohibited by Congress, - In a Congressionally designated wilderness study area, - Where the forest management activity would not be consistent with the applicable land management plan. - o Projects are required to be consistent with applicable land management plans - Public notice and scoping is required

+Sec.
+115- Categorical Exclusion to Improve or Restore National Forest System or Public Lands or Reduce the Risk of Wildfire

+- Authorizes a CE for certain activities when the purpose of those activities is to improve, restore, or reduce the risk of wildfire on Forest System or public lands. - Limits acreage of the CE to 10,000 acres - Enumerates the activities for which a categorical exclusion is authorized. - Definitions

+Subtitle C - General Provisions for Forest Management Activities

+Sec.
+121- Compliance with Forest Plan

+• Forest management activities covered by a categorical exclusion must be consistent with guidance in the Forest Plan.

+Sec.
+122- Consultation under the National Historic Preservation Act

+- Authorizes the Secretary, when considering the impacts of a project implemented under a CE provided in the bill to conduct a phased evaluation of the project and its impacts on historic property without consultation with outside state or federal agencies. - In cases when consultation with an outside agency under Section 106 of the National Historic Preservation Act is required, the consultation is considered completed and the project may proceed after 90 days.

-108- Consultation under the Endangered Species Act
+Sec.
+123- Consultation under the Endangered Species Act

-- (a) Amends the Endangered Species Act to remove the requirement for consultation under Section 7 for a project carried out the y the U.S. Forest Service if the project is found not likely to adversely affect a listed species. - (b) For projects conducted under a categorical exclusion for which a Section 7 consultation is required, the action is deemed to have complied with the requirements of Section 7 after 90 days.
+- Amends the Endangered Species Act to remove the requirement for consultation under Section 7 for a project carried out by the FS if the project is found not likely to adversely affect a listed species. - For projects conducted under a CE for which a Section 7 consultation is required, the action is deemed to have complied with the requirements of Section 7 after 90 days.